SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 Common use cases are:
  - registering/de-registering a ResizeHandler
  - working with Intersection observer
- - any work you want to carry out only if the component is in the DOM
+ - any work you want to carry out only if the component is in the DOM;

 Probably the best example of these hooks is the usage of the `ResizeHandler` helper class.